Eximchain/abi2oas/README.md

 ## Method Mapping
 The smart contract is mapped to the OpenAPI spec on a per-function basis:

-- Each function's name becomes an API path.
+- Each function's name becomes an API path (e.g. `whitelistAddress` function yields `/whitelistAddress` path).
 If the function accepts inputs, then its path can accept POST requests.
 If the function also returns outputs, then its path also accepts GET requests.
-- A tag is automatically generated for each function, representing its dynamic scope.
+- A tag is automatically generated for each function, representing its dynamic scope (e.g. a `whitelistAddressScope` tag).
 All methods for each function automatically have its tag, along with any other custom tags specified in the config.
 - Definitions are automatically generated for each function-method's params and response (e.g. `whitelistAddress_post_params` & `whitelistAddress_post_params_response`), as well as definitions for receipts and basic types.

 ## Licensing